The $1/N_c$ expansion in hadron effective field theory

 where $E_k=\vec{p}^2/m_N$ is the total kinetic energy of the two-nucleon in the center of mass frame.
 In the chiral expansion the three-momentum of the nucleon is treated as small scale and has the same order as $m_\pi$, thus we assume $p$ to be independent of $N_c$ as in Ref.~\cite{Kaplan:1996rk}.
 It is worth mentioning that the nucleon propagator used here is order $N_c$ and different from that in Eq.~(\ref{poleAMP}), as the term $\vec{\ell}^2/2m_N$ should also be included in the propagator to avoid the infrared divergence in the two-nucleon reducible diagrams~\cite{Wein}.
 With the result for loop integral, one can obtain the one-loop amplitude

 We can find that the one-loop amplitude is of order $N_c$, which is the same as that of the tree diagram.
 This result is somewhat surprising at the first sight, as quark-disconnected diagram Fig.~\ref{quarkDC} seems to be of order $N_c^2$.
-One may note that the above $N_c$ counting depends on the assumption that $p$ is $N_c$ independent.
-If $p$ is of order $N_c$, the one-loop amplitude will be of order $N_c^2$.
-However, the kinematic region $p\sim N_c$ is beyond the scope of the low energy hadron effective field theory.
-In addition, if the one-loop amplitude is of order $N_c^2$, the $n$-loop diagram will be of order $N_c^{n+1}$, which makes it nontrivial to obtain a unitary scattering amplitude in large $N_c$ limit.
-Nevertheless, it is worth mentioning that heuristic study of the nucleon-nucleon scattering in the kinematic region $p\sim N_c$ is done in Ref.~\cite{Cohen:2012ds,Cohen:2013tya}.
-To count the $N_c$ order of Fig.~\ref{quarkDC} one should note that such a diagram contains nucleon propagators and loop, thus its $N_c$ order can be the same as that obtained in the hadron effective field theory.
+Actually to count the $N_c$ order of Fig.~\ref{quarkDC} one should note that such a diagram contains nucleon propagators and loop, thus its $N_c$ order can be the same as that obtained in the hadron effective field theory, i.e., $\mathcal{O}(N_c)$.
 It is straightforward to count the $N_c$ order of all the other diagrams in Fig.~\ref{NNscattering}.
 One can find that all the diagrams in Fig.~\ref{NNscattering} are of order $N_c$, hence the amplitude at the leading order in the $1/N_c$ expansion should come from the non-perturbative summation of all the diagrams in Fig.~\ref{NNscattering}.
 The re-summed amplitude reads

 which is obviously of order $N_c$.
 The partial wave $S$-matrix can then be written as